-MANCHESTER, Jan.
-11 - An industrial revolution on a minute scale is taking place in laboratories at The University of Manchester with the development of a highly complex machine that mimics how molecules are made in nature.
+An industrial revolution at the nanoscale is taking place in laboratories at The University of Manchester with the development of a highly complex machine that mimics how molecules are made in nature.

 The artificial molecular machine developed by Professor David Leigh FRS and his team in the School of Chemistry is the most advanced molecular machine of its type in the world.
-Its development has been published in the journal Science.

-Professor Leigh explains: "The development of this machine which uses molecules to make molecules in a synthetic process is similar to the robotic assembly line in car plants.
+Leigh explains: "The development of this machine, which uses molecules to make molecules in a synthetic process, is similar to the robotic assembly line in car plants.
 Such machines could ultimately lead to the process of making molecules becoming much more efficient and cost effective.
-This will benefit all sorts of manufacturing areas as many manmade products begin at a molecular level.
-For example, we're currently modifying our machine to make drugs such as penicillin."